Why OpenMagic Isn’t the Tool It Promises to Be

 OpenMagic vs. Professional FOOH

-Working with an experienced 3D studio or artist ensures that every project carries a signature creative touch, reflecting the unique style and vision of both the brand and the creators behind it.
+Partnering with a skilled 3D studio or artist gives each project a special creative touch.
+This reflects the unique style and vision of the brand and its creators.
 From the early concept phase, a professional CGI team can experiment with bold ideas, tailor-made environments, and custom assets – pushing creative boundaries far beyond what template-based platforms allow.
-During production, there’s room to refine every detail, while in post-production, the possibilities are endless, allowing for cinematic effects, advanced compositing, and dynamic storytelling that truly sets a campaign apart.

 Curious about what goes into a successful FOOH production?
 Check out Part I of our Tools Behind FOOH blog series: Ideation & Concept Development